Reset Microsoft Edge data in the cloud

 What to expect during and after a data reset

-A data reset can take from a few seconds to a few minutes, depending on how much data you've stored in Microsoft’s cloud.
+A data reset can take from a few seconds to a few minutes, depending on how much of your data is stored in Microsoft's cloud.
 In some cases, you might see a message saying that a reset couldn't be completed and a suggestion to reset again.
 In this case, wait a few hours and try to reset the data again.
 If you're still unable to reset your data, contact Microsoft Edge Support.

 See also